ccnmtl/compiled/content/articles/choosing-wagtail.md

 ways that software or digital tools can promote learner-centered objectives.
 We help faculty in supporting the tools they choose, and also explore the frontiers of educational technologies that engages students towards better scholarship.
-Our research can also lead us to creating novel solutions for these pedagogical goals.
+Our research can also lead us to create novel solutions for these pedagogical goals.

 We work closely with the faculty to understand the learner-centered objectives